OpenAI Codex

 Detailed guides with comparisons, tips, and visuals for each feature.

-The cloud sandbox model: how Codex spins up containers, clones your repo, executes tasks, and delivers pull requests.
+The cloud sandbox model: how Codex spins up isolated environments, clones your repo, executes tasks in parallel, and delivers pull requests.

 AGENTS.md Configuration